 Admittedly then, it may be to fair to say he is not be corruptible.
 Rather, he is what one might call a corrupter; he is a tycoon with disproportionate power, or at least potential, to push and influence others in lofty positions so that his own narrow interests become integral to the main agenda effecting millions.
 His personal financial clout alone isn’t healthy for democracy, never mind the prospect of conferring further political power upon him.

-I need not go into much detail with regard to the specifics of his unsavoury and objectionable brand of “populist” politics; the Huffington Post recently published a neat summary of some of his ideas:
+I need not go into much detail with regard to the specifics of his unsavoury and objectionable brand of right-wing “populist” politics; the Huffington Post recently published a neat summary of some of his ideas: